You asked: How do I write in a crisp, clear, conversational style?

 And notice passages that don’t work for you.
 Why not?
 How would you re-word them?
 How would you make them more sparkling?

-• Showing you tips and tricks for writing clearly
+- Teaching you tips and tricks for writing clearly

-• Inspiring you to put in the effort to do your best
+- Inspiring you to put in the effort to do your best

-And it’s easy to justify any time you spend reading this way: You’re studying how to become a better writer.
+And it’s easy to justify any time you spend reading this way: You’re studying how to become a better writer!

 Find some magazines that feature great writing

-Here are some magazines that I always enjoy:
+Here are four magazines I always enjoy:

 Read non-fiction books of all types

 Consider biographies of people who lived in different times and places.
-Notice how the authors create vibrant scenes and conversations that they didn’t live through.
+Notice how the authors create vibrant scenes and conversations that they didn’t actually live through.

 Consider histories of certain events, discoveries, or fields.
 Notice how the authors paint pictures to describe events and places across time.